qdm12/gluetun/README.md

 **TLDR**; only set the 🏁 marked environment variables to get started.

-💡 For all server filtering options such as `REGION`, you can have multiple values separated by a comma, i.e. `Germany,Singapore`
+💡 For all server filtering options such as `REGION`, you can have multiple values separated by a comma, i.e. `REGION=Germany,Singapore`

 ### VPN